DavisPL-Teaching/189c-hw4/README.md

 Similar to HW1 and HW2, there are three parts to this assignment.
 - Part 1 is a series of mini exercises.
-- Part 2 TODO
+- Part 2 is about writing formally verified code in Dafny.
-- Part 3 TODO
+  In each part you are given only the pre/postconditions, and you have to write the code that satisfies them.
+- Part 3 is about writing a more complicated formally verified implementation of merge sort.
+This part requires reasoning about arrays, loop invariants, and possibly lemmas.

 As with HW1-HW3, the assignment will be submitted through GitHub Classroom.
 For detailed instructions, see [this Piazza post](https://piazza.com/class/lt90i40zrot3ue/post/48).